 Mr. Lover-man & Mrs. Overseas

-She isn’t an eye stunner, but Mrs. Overseas looks pretty okay, slim, long hair, perhaps a European or an America, it doesn’t really matter, she is an ‘oyinbo’, and she is married to Mr. Lover-man.
+She isn’t an eye stunner, but Mrs. Overseas looks pretty okay, slim, long hair, perhaps an European or American, it doesn’t really matter, she is an ‘oyinbo’, and she is married to Mr. Lover-man.

-They often walk hand in hand with their young one, they take turns carrying the little one, they also sit regularly to take a smoke, perhaps after a long day tending to the baby, and they laughed, chatted, and ate-out without a single care in the world around them.
-The balcony is filled with clutter, from their chats several weeks before.
-The floor was in the exact state it was left; dirty and dusty, but still they sat and held hands, talking into the night until it was time to sleep.
+They often walk hand in hand with their young one, they take turns carrying the little one, they also sit regularly to share a cigarette, perhaps after a long day tending to the baby, they laugh often, chat often, and eat-out without a single care of the world around them.
+The balcony is filled with clutter, from their chats several weeks, and even from the previous weeks.
+The floor is always in the same state it was left, dirty and dusty, but still they sit in the mess, hold hands, talk into the night until it is time to sleep.